PracticeWEB/boilerplate_theme/readme.md

 Then apply boostrap classes such col-xs-12 (see [getbootstrap.com][bootstrap css home page]) to page.tpl and any necessary Drupal blocks.

-You could also use live broser editors such [bootstrap-live-customizer.com][bootstrap live customizer].
-Make changes in the right sidebar, as well as donwload complete customised variables.less, theme.less and bootstrap.css.
+You could also use live browser editors such [bootstrap-live-customizer.com][bootstrap live customizer].
+This tool allows you to edit variables, as well as download complete customised variables.less, theme.less and bootstrap.css.

 ##Troubleshooting
 If you get into a mess, you can remove all the css files from the css folder.